ilostmypassword/Melissae-Documentation/docs/source/modules.rst

 Modules
 =======

 The choice of modular, containerized deployment means that contributors can easily develop new modules.
-There are currently 6 native honeypot modules, 1 CVE module, and 3 system services.
+There are currently 6 native honeypot modules, 1 CVE module, and 4 system services (MongoDB, Flask API, Nginx/Dashboard on the manager, plus the agent daemon health endpoint).

 .. note::